ColleagueRiley/Clipboard-Copy-Paste/README.md

 The tutorial is based on RGFW's source code and its usage of the low-level APIs.

+Note: the cocoa code is written in Pure-C.

 ## Overview

 1) Clipboard Paste